mustavikhan05/course-finder/tasks.md

 - [x] Set up a Flask API backend to serve schedule data
 - [x] Create a modern React frontend application
 - [x] Set up Flask app initialization with CORS support (May 10, 2025)
-- [ ] Implement the main dashboard page with React components
+- [x] Implement the main dashboard page with React components (May 10, 2025)
-- [ ] Set up auto-refresh using React hooks (every 30 seconds)
+- [x] Set up auto-refresh using React hooks (every 30 seconds) (May 10, 2025)
-- [ ] Create API endpoints to provide real-time schedule data
+- [x] Create API endpoints to provide real-time schedule data (May 10, 2025)
-- [ ] Implement seat availability highlighting with styled components
+- [x] Implement seat availability highlighting with styled components (May 10, 2025)
-- [ ] Add timestamp display showing last data refresh time
+- [x] Add timestamp display showing last data refresh time (May 10, 2025)
-- [ ] Create a responsive table view for schedules using React Table
+- [x] Create a responsive table view for schedules using React Table (May 10, 2025)
-- [ ] Implement day-wise grouping of courses in each schedule
+- [x] Implement day-wise grouping of courses in each schedule (May 10, 2025)
-- [ ] Add filter controls as React components
+- [x] Add filter controls as React components (May 10, 2025)
-- [ ] Create a "favorites" feature using browser localStorage
+- [x] Create a "favorites" feature using browser localStorage (May 10, 2025)
 - [ ] Add browser notifications for seat availability changes
-- [ ] Set up proper error handling and loading states
+- [x] Set up proper error handling and loading states (May 10, 2025)

 ## Web App Features (Priority Order)

 1. **Core Dashboard:**
-   - Modern React UI showing available schedules
+   - [x] Modern React UI showing available schedules (May 10, 2025)
-   - Real-time updates of seat availability
+   - [x] Real-time updates of seat availability (May 10, 2025)
-   - Color-coded highlighting of changes since last refresh
+   - [x] Color-coded highlighting of changes since last refresh (May 10, 2025)
-   - Warning indicators for sections with low seat counts (≤ 3)
+   - [x] Warning indicators for sections with low seat counts (≤ 3) (May 10, 2025)

 2. **Interactive Schedule View:**
-   - React-based tabular display with sorting and filtering
+   - [x] React-based tabular display with sorting and filtering (May 10, 2025)
-   - Grouping of courses by day for better readability
+   - [x] Grouping of courses by day for better readability (May 10, 2025)
-   - Expandable rows for detailed course information
+   - [x] Expandable rows for detailed course information (May 10, 2025)
-   - Optional: Visual calendar representation of schedule
+   - [ ] Optional: Visual calendar representation of schedule

 3. **Status Panel:**
-   - Last refresh timestamp and auto-refresh countdown
+   - [x] Last refresh timestamp and auto-refresh countdown (May 10, 2025)
-   - Total available schedules and filtering statistics
+   - [x] Total available schedules and filtering statistics (May 10, 2025)
-   - Summary of courses with limited seat availability
+   - [x] Summary of courses with limited seat availability (May 10, 2025)
-   - System status indicators
+   - [x] System status indicators (May 10, 2025)

 4. **User Features:**
-   - Ability to save favorite schedules locally
+   - [x] Ability to save favorite schedules locally (May 10, 2025)
-   - Browser notifications when marked schedules change
+   - [ ] Browser notifications when marked schedules change
-   - Customizable refresh rate
+   - [ ] Customizable refresh rate
-   - Filter adjustment controls
+   - [x] Filter adjustment controls (May 10, 2025)

 ## Web App Technical Approach

 1. **Backend (Flask API):**
-   - Reuse existing scraper, filters, and scheduler modules
+   - [x] Reuse existing scraper, filters, and scheduler modules (May 10, 2025)
-   - Create simple REST API endpoints for fetching schedule data
+   - [x] Create simple REST API endpoints for fetching schedule data (May 10, 2025)
-   - Implement caching to reduce load on NSU's website
+   - [x] Implement caching to reduce load on NSU's website (May 10, 2025)
-   - JSON responses with schedule data and metadata
+   - [x] JSON responses with schedule data and metadata (May 10, 2025)

 2. **Frontend (React):**
-   - Modern React with functional components and hooks
+   - [x] Modern React with functional components and hooks (May 10, 2025)
-   - Styled-components or Tailwind CSS for styling
+   - [x] Styled-components for styling (May 10, 2025)
-   - React Query for data fetching and caching
+   - [x] React Query for data fetching and caching (May 10, 2025)
-   - Responsive design for mobile and desktop
+   - [x] Responsive design for mobile and desktop (May 10, 2025)

 3. **Data Flow:**
-   - Backend scheduled task fetches data every few minutes
+   - [x] Backend scheduled task fetches data every few minutes (May 10, 2025)
-   - React frontend polls API endpoint every 30 seconds
+   - [x] React frontend polls API endpoint every 30 seconds (May 10, 2025)
-   - State management to track and highlight changes
+   - [x] State management to track and highlight changes (May 10, 2025)
-   - LocalStorage for persisting user preferences
+   - [x] LocalStorage for persisting user preferences (May 10, 2025)

 4. **Deployment Strategy:**
-   - Backend: Simple Flask server or serverless function
+   - [ ] Backend: Simple Flask server or serverless function
-   - Frontend: Static site hosting (Netlify, Vercel, or GitHub Pages)
+   - [ ] Frontend: Static site hosting (Netlify, Vercel, or GitHub Pages)
-   - Separate deployments for easier maintenance
+   - [ ] Separate deployments for easier maintenance

 Implementation will leverage modern React patterns and hooks to create a clean, responsive UI that clearly displays seat availability changes in real-time while maintaining simplicity.